-BIOLOGY I, BIOLOGY I HONORS, IBMYP BIOLOGY,
+BIOLOGY I, BIOLOGY I HONORS, IBMYP BIOLOGY Fulfills the biology graduation requirement.

-AIS BIOLOGY I

-Fulfills the biology graduation requirement.
 This course is laboratory-based science class in which students will study the cell, the molecular basis of heredity, biological evolution, interdependence of organisms, matter and energy, and organization in living systems and the behavior of organisms.

-HUMAN ANATOMY AND PHYSIOLOGY, HUMAN ANATOMY AND PHYSIOLOGY HONORS
+HUMAN ANATOMY AND PHYSIOLOGY HONORS

 This course studies the structure and function of the human body with emphasis placed upon the concepts that help correlate the principals of structure and function.
+This is a science elective course and is not required for graduation credit.

-FORENSIC SCIENCE
+FORENSIC SCIENCE HONORS

 Forensic science is the application of basic biological, chemical and physical science principles in the investigation of crime scenes.
 Students will learn how to observe, collect, analyze and evaluate evidence.
 Some of the many topics covered are fingerprint analysis, hair and fiber comparison, serology and crime scene analysis.
+This is a science elective course and is not required for graduation credit.